Isles of Scilly: People

 According to the 2001 UK census, 97% of the population of the islands are white British, with nearly 93% of the inhabitants born in the islands, in mainland Cornwall or elsewhere in England.
-Since EU enlargement in 2004, a number of central Europeans have moved to the island, joining the Australians, New Zealanders and South Africans who traditionally made up most of the islands' overseas workers.
+Following EU enlargement in 2004, a number of central Europeans moved to the island, joining the Australians, New Zealanders and South Africans who traditionally made up most of the islands' overseas workers.
 In 2005, their numbers were estimated at nearly 100 out of a total population of just over 2,000.
 The Isles have also been referred to as "the land that crime forgot", reflecting lower crime levels than national averages.

 Sport

 One continuing legacy of the isles' past is gig racing, wherein fast rowing boats ("gigs") with crews of six (or in one case, seven) race between the main islands.
 Gig racing has been said to derive from the race to collect salvage from shipwrecks on the rocks around Scilly, but the race was actually to deliver a pilot onto incoming vessels, to guide them through the hazardous reefs and shallows.
 (The boats are correctly termed "pilot gigs").
 The World Pilot Gig Championships are held annually over the May Day bank holiday weekend.
 The event originally involved crews from the Islands and a few crews from mainland Cornwall, but in the intervening years the number of gigs attending has increased, with crews coming from all over the South-West and further afield.

 The Isles of Scilly is home to what is reportedly the smallest football league in the world, the Isles of Scilly Football League.

 In December 2006, Sport England published a survey which revealed that residents of the Isles of Scilly were the most active in England in sports and other fitness activities.
 32% of the population participate at least three times a week for 30 minutes or more.

 There is a golf club with a nine-hole course (each with two tees) situated on the island of St Mary's, near Porthloo and Telegraph, which was founded in 1904.